Lower Sorbian language: Literary period

 During the national revival from the mid-19th century, the emerging popular movement aimed to preserve the Sorbian people, to spread the Sorbian language, develop and perfect it, and grant it equal rights with German.
 Sorbs created cultural and scholarly societies (including Matica), published newspapers and books in their language, and promoted public education.
 On the one hand, the prestige and scope of Sorbian grew; on the other, in conditions of Germanization — with Sorbs required to learn German in school, the army, and Protestant churches — bilingualism spread quickly, and the number of Sorbian speakers began to decline, especially in Protestant areas of Lower and Upper Lusatia (the more cohesive Catholic Sorbs preserved their language better).
 Unlike the relatively more developed Upper Sorbian, the Lower Sorbian literary language remained mostly limited to church literature; secular literature, which appeared from the 1860s, was mainly translations from Upper Sorbian.
 Prussian minority policy almost halted publishing in Lower Lusatia, restricted Sorbian in church life, and from the 1840s banned it in schools.
 The lack of unified Sorbian administration, church, and schooling, along with early dialect differences, hindered the unification of Lower and Upper Sorbian literary norms.
 By the 19th century, many activists already understood that merging the two languages was unlikely.

 In 1937–1945, Sorbian was banned in Germany.
 All Sorbian organizations, publishers, and presses were closed; Sorbian intellectuals were persecuted.
 There were attempts to completely replace Sorbian with German, even in the home.
 The ban hit Protestant areas hardest, including all of Lower Lusatia, which is entirely Protestant.

 After World War II, the position of German strengthened again due to the resettlement of Germans from eastern territories — from Poland, the Czech lands, and elsewhere — into Lusatia.
 In the GDR, the Sorbs were not given autonomy; their settlement area was divided among administrative units.
 Still, Sorbian was recognized as equal with German, used more actively in public life, and to a limited extent in administration.
 Sorbs were granted cultural autonomy, Sorbian-language schools, a teachers’ college, a theatre, folk ensembles, a folk culture festival, and increased publishing.
 Nonetheless, the number of speakers kept declining in both the GDR and unified Germany.
 Sorbs continued to shift to German under its dominance in the media, public life, education, labour migration, industry, and mixed marriages.
 In these conditions, mixed Sorbian–German villages emerged, including in Lower Lusatia; in many districts, Sorbian has disappeared or is now on the brink of extinction.

-Since 1992, the monthly television program Łužyca has been broadcast in Lower Sorbian — from 1992–2003 by the Brandenburg public broadcaster ORB, and since 2003 by RBB.
-RBB’s Cottbus studio also produces several Lower Sorbian radio programs.
+Since 1992, the monthly television program Łužyca has been broadcast in Lower Sorbian — from 1992 to 2003 by the Brandenburg public broadcaster ORB, and since 2003 by RBB.
+RBB's Cottbus studio also produces several Lower Sorbian radio programs.